Facebook Sparked dating app will let people speed-date on video calls

 Sparked will help you find people with kindness

 The Sparked app would require users to sign up with their Facebook profile.
 It will allow you to speed-date over videos, which will last for four minutes.
 If both the parties enjoy the first date, they will get a chance to go on a 10-minute second date, following which they can exchange contact details and stay in touch further.
-Also Read - Fake 'Clubhouse for PC' app ads appear on Facebook: Here's why they don't need your attention
+Also Read - TikTok most downloaded non-gaming app globally in March

 Facebook suggests that it won’t include public profiles, DMs, or swiping; no usual dating app stuff to clarify.
 It will also be free to use.